PaeserBastelstube/AhoyDTU4RPi/README.md

 The project pursues the following goals:
 * Collect data from one or more hoymiles microinverters and display it on an NGINX web service
 * Permanent storage of the operating data of all inverters in a Volkszaehler-Smart-Meter instance (https://github.com/volkszaehler/volkszaehler.org), as well as the individual evaluation of this data.
+* Alternative, you can configure InfluxDB 2.x Dashboard for a photovoltaic system
 * As an additional feature, it is planned to reduce zero feed-in during battery operation.
 This requires a corresponding sensor on the electricity meter.
 ---
 Seit Anfang 2024 konzentriert sich die Wartung von ahoy (lumapu) auf die Programmierung von ESP-Mikrocontrollern.
 Die Entwicklung für Raspberry-PI-Controller wurde leider eingestellt.